igor-morawski/MFIR-AP/instructions_ccu.md

 it will result in aligned data directory filepath_header/dir_name+"_labeled"

-5. (Optional) If you want to add additional label use MFIRAP/labeler.py This is actually really convinient, so you might consider alternating code (writing your own scripts) to label data
+5. (Optional) If you want to add additional label use MFIRAP/labeler.py This is actually really convinient, so you might consider alternating code (writing your own scripts) to label data.